aamc.org does not support this web browser.

 • Clarity of learning objectives

-• Clarity and appropriateness of session format and method (reader knows who is doing what)
+• Clarity and appropriateness of session format and method

-• Appropriate format and methods to engage participants in session
+• Methods to engage participants in session

 • Interest potential